Heydar Aliyev Center: "At the turn of the century"

 On 1 October 2013, the Heydar Aliyev Center held a personal exhibition of the People's Artist of Azerbaijan, vice-president of the Russian Academy of Arts Tahir Salahov, titled "At the turn of the century".
 The exhibition was dated for the 85th anniversary of the artist.
-His great contribution to the development of Azerbaijani fine art was highlighted at the exhibition opening.
-The artistic heritage of Salahov is an integral part of the art of not only Azerbaijan, but also the entire former Soviet Union.
 He is recognized as one of the founders of the "severe style" in painting.
 The exhibition featured over 100 works by the artist, created at different times, and his works on the carpets.
 Among the exhibits were the portraits of Heydar Aliyev, the composer Gara Garayev and Dmitri Shostakovich, the musician Mstislav Rostropovich, the works Aidan, Morning.
 Absheron, Koroglu, Absheron triptych – Ateshgah, The Caspian today, Maiden Tower, and other well-known works of the people's artist.
 The exhibition ran until 8 November 2013.

 In 2017, the center also opened its doors to the Contemporary Turkish Art Exhibition, a collection of art pieces by various Turkish artists.